REDCap-C2E2/education-session/docs/tips/missing_data_code.md

 Handling missing values after data collection is seen as a common task in data cleaning and data processing pre-analysis.

-We don't want to report/infer inaccurate insight form our data so this is a very important step to take.
+We don't want to report/infer inaccurate insights from our collected data so this is a very important step to take.
 Luckily REDCap prospectively allows us to consider missing values during the data collection component of a project.
 Within REDCap we have the control to specify and add context to missing values by stating the reason behind a missing value.
 This helps our future selfs and results in a more reliable dataset for analysis.

 More information can be found in the following link below via REDCap.